 The Lakers emblem: The distinctive wordmark is the emblem’s visual center.
 Originally going by “MPLS LAKERS,” the logo now states “Los Angeles Lakers” in dark purple.
 This inscription is placed right on top of a gold basketball rather than above and below it like in the original logo.
 Thanks to a black outline, the colors pop more, making the emblem stand out.

-Lakers Logo Font: The Los Angeles Lakers Logo utilizes the “Bodoni” font in their logo.
+Lakers Logo Font: The Los Angeles Lakers Logo utilizes the “Bodoni” font in its logo.
 The club does not own this font, but they bought the rights to use it.
 The font is a serif type and is in italics, and it’s also adorned with decorative elements.

 One of the more peculiar logo elements of the wordmark is the lines that stretch out horizontally to the left.
 These “motion lines” were first used in the earliest version of the logo back in 1960.